-Ray Laidlaw, drummer for Lindisfarne, was born in 1948.
+Ray Laidlaw, drummer for Lindisfarne, was born in North Shields, Tyne And Wear, England in 1948.

 Steve Strange, lead singer for Visage, was born Steven John Harrington in Newbridge, Caerphilly, Wales in 1959.

-Roland Gift, lead singer of Fine Young Cannibals, was born in Birmingham, England in 1961.
+Roland Gift, lead singer for Fine Young Cannibals, was born in Birmingham, England in 1961.